 The File and Directory Entries API interface

 FileSystem is used to represent a file system.
-Each object is passed to the success callback when
+These objects can be obtained from the

 Because this is a non-standard API, whose specification is not currently on a standards track, it's important to keep in mind that not all browsers implement it, and those that do may implement only small portions of it.
 Check the Browser compatibility section for details.

 There are two ways to get access to a